Banff National Park Pass, the simple version.

 Get the full breakdown

-The full guide covers the free-admission window, what still costs extra, and the Kananaskis split in detail, with the official source links.
+The full guide covers the free-admission window, what still costs extra, and the Kananaskis split in detail, with links to confirm current pass rules before travel.

 Read the Banff park pass guide